 Digital Object Identifier (DOI)

 Roberts, Rosebud O.; Kantarci, Kejal; Geda, Yonas E.; Knopman, David S.; Przybelski, Scott A.; Weigand, Stephen D.; Petersen, Ronald C.; and Jack, Clifford R., "Untreated type 2 diabetes and its complications are associated with subcortical infarctions" (2011).
-Neurology Articles.
+Neurology.
 422.